vantage-sh/docs.vantage.sh/README.md

 ## Search

-Search is provided by [docusaurus-search-local](https://github.com/cmfcmf/docusaurus-search-local).
-To view search results locally, create a local build of the docs.
+Search is provided by [Algolia DocSearch](https://docsearch.algolia.com/).
+DocSearch runs a reindex every Thursday at 12 UTC.
+This reindex can also be run manually, on request, by anyone who has credentials to the Algolia Crawler.

 ## CI/CD